 As a result of all of those posh gardens, Dural also has loads of landscape centres - because all of those superbly posh gardens need maintaining.
 Quite a few of these centres also house cafes and Wild Pear Cafe is one such cafe in the grounds of a superbly expensive pot shop.

 We arrived bright and early (as you do with children who wake at 5.30am) and were the first customers in the door at 8.00am.
 We were promptly greeted, seated and coffee orders were taken and served - heaven.
-Then I saw Mr Itch's face.
+Then I saw Mr Right's face.
 He was looking at the menu.
-He was turning a wee bit red.
+He was turning a wee bit crimson.
 Then I knew I was in trouble.
-See Mr Itch pays the bills on our little excursions into the wild blue yonder to find y'all the perfect child friendly cafe.
+See Mr Right pays the bills on our little excursions into the wild blue yonder to find y'all the perfect child friendly cafe.
 So I took a deep breath and had a study of the menu myself.
 OUCH!
-Most items on the menu were north of 20 bucks.
-And the kid's menu - well they were all north of 10 bucks.
+Most items on the breakfast menu were north of 20 bucks.
+And the kids menu - well they were all north of 10 bucks.

 The Wild Pear Cafe can seat many families - they have seating both inside and out.
 There is plenty of room for posh prams and also high chairs for little posh bums to sit in.